NuGet/Home/accepted/2024/improve-support-for-packages-signed-with-trusted-signing.md

 #### How would this be implemented?

 The first step would be to store the EKU that is inside the certificate that was used to sign the NuGet package with Trusted Signing.
-The certificate of Tursted Signing is only valid for thee days but it contains an EKU to that can be used to get the identity of the owner of the certificate.
+The certificate of Trusted Signing is only valid for thee days but it contains an EKU to that can be used to get the identity of the owner of the certificate.
 There are two EKU's in the certificate.
 One that tells us that it was signed with Trusted Signing (`1.3.6.1.4.1.311.97.1.0`) and another one that contains the Public Trust identity (e.g.
 `1.3.6.1.4.1.311.97.990309390.766961637.194916062.941502583`).
 More details about this can be found here: